florinpop17/app-ideas/Projects/1-Beginner/Pearson-Regression-App.md

+---
+path: '/pearson-regression'
+title: 'Pearson Regression'
+tier: 'beginner'
+---

 # Pearson Regression

 **Tier:** 1-Beginner

 There are few, if any, applications that don't require some form of cross-disciplinary knowledge in order to implement useful functionality for a user.
 In the case of an app for the medical profession it might be domain expertise in biology or pharmacology.
 A paint manufacturer or a crop science business might rely on apps with an intimate knowledge of chemistry.
 And, a payroll application will certainly incorporate HR and accounting concepts.

 Regardless of the industry segment an app is developed for one cross domain